|

 cut up oranges on a cutting board

 Place the orange chunks into a food processor and process until broken down (as shown).
-Pour the oranges into a large stock pot.
+Pour the oranges into a large stainless steel pot.

 oranges chopped in a food processor